A Good Man is a Monster

 What makes a superhero good?
 Surely, Batman could be just as horrible as the villains he faces.
 What separates Batman from the Joker is the direction of his monstrosity.
 Is Batman capable of brutally murdering the criminals he encounters?
 Big time.
 But does he?

-No, because he has his inner monster under control; the same inner monster that gives him a fighting chance against evil.
-He became what villains feared because they saw that he is just as capable as they are when it came to violence.
+No, because he has his inner monster under control; it’s that same inner monster that gives Batman a fighting chance against evil.
+Batman became the thing that villains feared because they saw that he was just as capable as they were when it came to violence, if not more so.

 Batman also breaks all the rules in order to protect Gotham and its citizens.
-He’s a vigilante, he breaks into buildings, assaults people (criminals), destroys property in the Batmobile when making an escape, and gets an employee from his company to make under the table weaponry for his moonlighting escapades.
+Batman is a vigilante.
+He breaks into buildings, and assaults people (criminals), and destroys property in the Batmobile when making an escape, and gets an employee from his company to make under the table weaponry for his moonlighting escapades.

-If the Americans and the Allies were unwilling to meet the Nazis and the Japanese with equal or more violence, we would’ve lost the war.
+If the Americans and the Allies were unwilling to meet the Nazis and the Japanese with equal or more violence, then the Allies would’ve lost World War II.
 Evil doesn’t hear reason.
-Trying to talk and reason with evil doesn’t make you good if you’re really harmless but to try and reason when you are dangerous but have it under control does make you good.
+Trying to talk and reason with evil doesn’t make you ‘good‘ if in reality you’re really a harmless little man-child.
+However, to attempt to reason when you actually are a dangerous man but you have it under control does make you a good man.

 You’re not virtuous.
 You’re harmless.
 You’re like a rabbit.
 Rabbit isn’t virtuous.
 It can’t do anything except get eaten.
 It’s not virtuous.
 If you’re a monster and you don’t act monstrously, then you’re virtuous.
 But you also have to be a monster.
 The hero has to be a monster. – Jordan Peterson

 The weak are incapable of genuine virtue.
-The weak have no other choice but to act ‘good’ because it increases their likelihood of not getting clobbered.
-Being virtuous is having the ability to clobber and choosing not to.
+The weak have no other choice but to act ‘good‘ because it increases their likelihood of not getting clobbered.
+Being virtuous is having the ability to clobber others and choosing not to do so.

 You should be a monster.
 You should be dangerous.
 You should be strong and capable of violence.
 But you should have it under control.
 The world doesn’t need weak men.
 It needs strong and dangerous men.